Earned Value Management: An Overview With Formulas

 Read on to learn about the most important EVM concepts and formulas and how to implement them in your projects.

-• Earned value management is a performance management technique used to determine the project’s current and future performance.
+• Earned value management is a widely accepted performance management technique used to determine the project’s current and future performance.

 • EVM considers project scope, schedule, and cost data to provide an insight into the project’s health and progress.

-• Some of the benefits of EVM are reduced project risk, more accurate reporting about the project’s progress, and better issue detection and resolution.
+• Some of the benefits of EVM are reduced project risk, more accurate reporting on the project’s progress, and better issue detection and resolution.

 What is earned value management (EVM)?

-The framework that comprises the processes, tools, and people involved in the implementation of EVM within an organization is called an earned value management system (EVMS).
+An earned value management system (EVMS) is the framework that comprises the processes, tools, and people involved in the implementation of EVM within an organization.

 The method used to collect the objective performance data for EVM is called earned value analysis (EVA).